Aims and scope

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-The article-processing charges for Translational Neurodegeneration are covered by Ruijin Hospital, Shanghai Jiaotong University School of Medicine, China.
+The publication costs for Translational Neurodegeneration are covered by Ruijin Hospital, Shanghai Jiaotong University School of Medicine, China, so authors do not need to pay an article-processing charge for each article accepted for publication.

 All articles published in Translational Neurodegeneration are included in: